-Please refer to Appendix A for making electrical connections that maintains the desired level of protection.
+The design also meets NEC intrinsic safety standards for use in Class 1, Division 1, Group C, D hazardous areas.
+Please refer to Appendix A for information on making electrical connections that maintain the desired level of protection.

-To obtain maximum performance from your new oxygen analyzer, please read and follow the guidelines provided in this Owner's Manual.
+To obtain maximum performance from your new oxygen transmitter, please read and follow the guidelines provided in this Owner's Manual.

-Every effort has been made to select the most reliable state of the art materials and components, to design the analyzer for superior performance and minimal cost of ownership.
-This analyzer was tested thoroughly by the manufacturer prior to shipment for best performance.
+Every effort has been made to select the most reliable state of the art materials and components, to design the transmitter for superior performance and minimal cost of ownership.
+This transmitter was tested thoroughly by the manufacturer prior to shipment for best performance.